SVIL2024/teacher_cascade_evaluation/readme.md

 open the cascade_model.ipynb file, and run all the cells

 ## Dataset
-The data collected from a university is strored in the teacher_info***.csv file.
+To be more specific, the information gathered from the university is systematically saved in a file named teacher_info***.csv, ensuring its easy access and management for further reference and analysis.